 The moves come as RSA shifts focus from selling tokens to deploying more intricate security products and services.
-They include the
+They include the RSA enVision Platform for regulatory compliance and the RSA Data Loss Prevention Suite.

 "The investment we needed from partners significantly increased," said Michael Ross, RSA's area vice president for North American channels.
 "Asking them to invest in us was important, but we needed to increase our investment in them."